Holiday Academy Outdoor Forest school groups Covid-19 Pandemic Policy and Procedures March 2 2021

 Children and adults in these categories should not attend and we make it clear in our communications with parents that if their children or any member of their household is shielding or clinically vulnerable, then they should not attend.

-We are hoping that the toilets are open in every site – we have camping toilet facilities which involves a tent with seat, and disposal protocol for the older children, and potty-style facilities for the younger.
+We are hoping that the toilets are open – we have camping toilet facilities which involves a tent with seat, and disposal protocol for the older children, and potty-style facilities for the younger if required.
 Please be aware that much of the logistics needing to be managed is due to the park drop off and extra kit the leaders are having to carry.

 Should anyone display symptoms we will take the following steps to minimise risk of infection: